 - Heat olive oil in a medium size sauce pan over medium heat, add chopped onion and minced garlic and saute 2 minutes, stirring occasionally.

-- After three minutes stir in broccoli.
+- After 3 minutes, stir in broccoli.
 Continue to let the rice cook on low for 4-5 minutes or until your broccoli is the desired tenderness.

 - Stir in cheese and serve.